stochsd/stochsd/distribute/README.md

 1. Goto: `stochsd/distribute/`

+2. Run `npm install`

-2. Update version with `npm run update-version`
+3. Update version with `npm run update-version`

-3. Run command: `npm run build`
+4. Run command: `npm run build`

    ###### This runs `gulp` and creates the folder `stochsd/distribute/output/` containing `package.nw/`  for the desktop version and `stochsd-web/` for the web version.